skunkteam/sherlock/README.md

     isBrilliant$.get(); // true
     ```

-    Derivations can also be created with the generic `derivation` function as seen earlier.
+    Derivations can also be created with the generic `derive` function as seen earlier.
 This function can be used to do an arbitrary calculation on any number of derivables. `@skunkteam/sherlock` automatically records which derivable is dependent on which other derivable to be able to update derived state when needed.

 ## Reactors